vince19972/CodingBridge/.github/ISSUE_TEMPLATE/1-new_topic.md

 ---
-name: ":bulb: Potential topic submission"
+name: "\U0001F4A1 Potential topic submission"
 about: Submit possible topic to cover in future

 ---